guvarallo/gusteresting/README.md

 # A pinterest-like app in Rails

-[Clicke here](http://gusteresting.herokuapp.com/) to access it on Heroku
+[Click here](http://gusteresting.herokuapp.com/) to access it on Heroku

 by [Gustavo Varallo](http://varallo.me)